heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 You will learn the following topics during this course:

-- Inputs/outputs and encoding
-- Network programming (TCP and UDP)
+- Network programming (inputs/outputs, encodings, TCP and UDP)
 - Application-level protocols (SMTP, SSH and HTTP)
 - Web infrastructures (reverse proxy, load balancer, sticky sessions)
 - How to read and write technical documentation

-- An introduction to dependencies management
+At the end of the course, you will be able to create applications that can communicate over the network!

 ### Technologies